14 Best Web Design Tools in 2024: Comparison Guide

 • Auto-animate feature for easy transition and motion design

-Pros: Part of the Adobe ecosystem, providing smooth integration with a range of powerful design tools.
+Pros: Integrates smoothly with Adobe's powerful design tools.
 Interactive prototyping to test and refine user experiences.

 Cons: Steeper learning curve for those not familiar with Adobe software.
 Pricing may be less competitive compared to other alternatives, especially for small teams.